mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ## Tracking intermediate results

 Our first improvement allows us to reuse computations.
-For instance, if our goal is to compute `dot(x, y) + dot(x, y)` then we want to avoid computing `dot(x, y)` twice.
+For instance, if we need the result of `dot(x, y)` twice then we want to reuse the result of the first computation and avoid computing it a second time.
 Concretely, we want to keep track of intermediate nodes in the graph and reuse them when possible.

 To do this we will maintain a glocal dictionary of `PrivateTensor` references as we build the graph, and use this for looking up already existing results before adding new nodes.
 For instance, `dot` now becomes as follows.